 Easy Shortbread Thumbprint Cookies filled with homemade blackberry jam and sprinkled with vanilla sugar, so soft and buttery, almost melting in your mouth.
 They are the perfect bite-size treat for every occasion, and a big hit with kids and grown-ups alike.Grab some now, before the cookie monster eats them up!

-I’m not trying to brag, but these shortbread thumbprint cookies are out of this world!
+I’m not trying to brag, but these thumbprint cookies are out of this world!
 You know me, l do have quite a sweet tooth, unfortunately.
-I must thank Mother Nature that, in her kindness, she cast a spell on me to keep fit despite the fact that l eat like a horse.
-I know, how lucky!
+And when one craves cookies, one needs to indulge!

-But, of course, any jam can be used, it’s up to you which one you like and have, no need to buy one especially for these cookies.
+But, of course, any jam can be used, it’s up to you which one you like and have, no need to make/buy one especially for these cookies.
 Just make sure you don’t overfill the cookies with jam, and the rest is dead easy.